nvsmith/guess-the-word/README.md

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".Thanks for playing!
+You can also simply open an issue with the tag "enhancement".

+Thanks for playing!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>